 A bunion typically develops in the following way:

 One important bunion deformity, hallux valgus, causes the bone and joint of the big toe to shift and grow inward, so that the second toe crosses over it.
 The second toe may grow over or under the big toe as they cross over.
-This can cause more corn to develop
+This can cause corns to develop.

 People born with abnormal bones in their feet are more likely to form a bunion.
 In addition, wearing narrow-toed, high-heeled shoes, which put enormous pressure on the front of the foot, may also lead to a bunion formation.
 The condition may become painful as extra bone and a fluid-filled sac grow at the base of the big toe.